datameshgroup/fusion/docs/api-reference/fusion-app.md

   	- Set [StoredValueTransactionType](/docs/api-reference/data-model#storedvaluetransactiontype) to "Reversal"
   	- Set [StoredValueAccountID.StoredValueAccountType](/docs/api-reference/data-model#storedvalueaccounttype) to "GiftCard"
 	- Set [StoredValueAccountID.IdentificationType](/docs/api-reference/data-model#identificationtype) to "BarCode"
-	- Set [StoredValueAccountID.StoredValueID](/docs/api-reference/data-model#storedvalueid) to the "activation barcode" read from the back of the gift card
+	- Set [StoredValueAccountID.StoredValueID](/docs/api-reference/data-model#storedvalueid) to the UPC (digital account reservation) or "activation barcode" scanned from the card (physical card activation)
     - Set [ProductCode](/docs/api-reference/data-model#productcode) to the product code used to identify the product in the Sale System
-	- Set [EanUpc](/docs/api-reference/data-model#eanupc) to the "activation barcode" read from the back of the gift card
+	- Set [EanUpc](/docs/api-reference/data-model#eanupc) to the product UPC
-	- Set [ItemAmount](/docs/api-reference/data-model#itemamount) to the amount to be loaded onto the card (exclusive of any fees)
+	- Set [ItemAmount](/docs/api-reference/data-model#itemamount) to the amount to be loaded onto the card (exclusive of any fees).
+Note this is required even for fixed-amount cards.
-	- Set [TotalFeesAmount](#totalfeesamount) to the activation fee, if any, associated with this gift card
+	- Set [TotalFeesAmount](/docs/api-reference/data-model#totalfeesamount) to the activation fee, if any, associated with this gift card
 	- Set [Currency](#currency) to "AUD".
     - Set [OriginalPOITransaction](/docs/api-reference/data-model#originalpoitransaction) to the value returned in [StoredValueResponse.POIData.POITransactionID](/docs/api-reference/data-model#poitransactionid) of the original activation response
   - Set [SaleData.SaleTransactionID](/docs/api-reference/data-model#saletransactionid)